Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 - FreeBSD VDPAU H.264 streaming decode (`a1a2463`) with explicit unsupported-case fallback rather than silent approximation (`2869584`).
-- Windows Vulkan Video H.264 streaming hardware decode through the project fork (`oxideav-vulkan-video` `f96df11`): the shared H.264 frontend supplies POC/DPB state for I/P/B pictures and the Vulkan backend maps that state to real reference slots, rejecting unsupported stream tools instead of approximating them.
-High-resolution readback now sizes the H.264 bitstream buffer for real 1080p access units, crops coded-vs-display chroma correctly, and bulk-copies NV12 out of host-visible Vulkan memory before CPU deinterleave.
-Sanctuary then uses the existing wgpu YUV upload path;
+- Windows Vulkan Video H.264 streaming hardware decode through the project fork (`oxideav-vulkan-video` `d13ada8`): the shared H.264 frontend supplies POC/DPB state for I/P/B pictures and the Vulkan backend maps that state to real reference slots, rejecting unsupported stream tools instead of approximating them.
+The normal/automatic Windows path remains `vulkan-readback`.
+An explicit `vulkan-direct` mode now creates wgpu/egui and Vulkan Video queues on the same logical VkDevice, retains decoded NV12 frames entirely on the GPU, copies their Y/UV planes into wgpu-owned R8/RG8 textures on the graphics queue, and samples those textures with the existing colour-conversion model.
+No CPU pixel readback or NV12-to-I420 conversion occurs in that direct path.
-  direct Vulkan-image presentation remains the next zero-copy stage.
 - Retainable decoded-frame ownership through `FrameLease` (`c6e6f02`, `4c7099a`).
 - Native pooled software-H.264 arena output (`46f8433`, `94b6372`, `fda3143`),
   including arena-backed PAFF/SCP assembly and hard pool-exhaustion semantics